Skip to main content

 • the LLC’s EIN

-• an LLC Resolution to Open a Bank Account (for LLCs with multiple members).
+• an LLC Resolution to Open a Bank Account (for LLCs with multiple members)

 If your LLC has more than one member, use our free LLC Resolution to Open a Bank Account template.

-7. File State Reports
+7. File State Reports for an LLC in Michigan

 You’re almost ready to hit the ground running with your shiny new LLC, but you’ll still need to deal with some additional formalities.
 Michigan requires an annual statement (sometimes called an annual report).
 The annual statement is due by February 15th every year.
 LLCs formed after September 30th don’t have to file until the following year.
 This means that if you form your LLC in October of 2022, you won’t be required to file a statement until February 15th of 2024.
 The fee for the statement is $25.
 Your LLC will be administratively dissolved if you don’t file an annual statement for two years.